nshubina/Portfolio/Test Design/State Transition Diagrams/Telegram/README.md

+<h1>State transition diagrams for a message in the Telegram app✉️📫 </h1>
 <p>Here you can see the link to <a href="https://docs.google.com/spreadsheets/d/1t7COc2slwPqYY2Juwhh3hLztNWmFCWhxn0S3Kl8qzKE/edit?usp=sharing" target="_blank">Google Sheet</a> for more comfortable view </p>

 <p>I work with the message object.
 I create the state transition diagram to explore all available states and actions.
 Also I create tables for found missed states or actions.</p>